SnirkImmington/shadowroller/server/readme.md

 # Shadowroller Server

-_This repository will be merged with https://github.com/SnirkImmington/shadowroller before the next major update._

 ![Shadowroller server logs](https://user-images.githubusercontent.com/1468114/94967935-09da2f00-04ce-11eb-9b36-ce3b842abdda.png)

-This repository contains the backend code for running the server behind https://shadowroller.net which supports the "multiplayer" aspect of Shadowroller.
+This folder contains the backend code for running the server behind https://shadowroller.net which supports the "multiplayer" aspect of Shadowroller.

-The frontend can be found at http://github.com/SnirkImmington/shadowroller.
-It's currently hosted by GitHub Pages, although this will change in the future.
+The frontend can be found in the `web/` folder.

 If you'd like to hear more about the code, read on or check out [the architecture file](/architecture.org).
 Otherwise, skip to "Run it yourself."